 Programming languages of the ML family are like curry: everyone cook them differently and nobody agrees on the perfect ingredients, but they all end up being delicious.
-For ML, the original ingredients [Milner, 1978] are first class functions, parametric polymorphism, let bindings and algebraic datatypes.
-With the years, several new ingredients have been added to the mix; in particular mutable references, exceptions, pattern matching and a module system; which form the base of many languages in the ML family [Milner et al., 1990, Leroy et al., 2016].
+For ML, the original ingredients [Milner, 1978] are first class functions, parametric polymorphism, let bindings, algebraic datatypes and mutable references.
+With the years, several new ingredients have been added to the mix; in particular pattern matching and a module system; which form the base of many languages in the ML family [Milner et al., 1990, Leroy et al., 2016].